Colonial history of the United States: Slavery

 About 305,326 slaves were transported to America, or less than 2% of the 12 million slaves taken from Africa.
 The great majority went to sugarcane-growing colonies in the Caribbean and Brazil, where life expectancy was short and the numbers had to be continually replenished.
 Life expectancy was much greater in the American colonies because of better food, less disease, lighter workloads, and better medical care, so the population grew rapidly, reaching 4 million by the 1860 census.
 From 1770 until 1860, the birth rate of American slaves was much greater than for the population of any nation in Europe, and was nearly twice as rapid as that of England.

 The conditions the Caribbean and Brazilian enslaved populations endured in the early colonial years prompted many attempts at fleeing plantation work.
 Successfully escaped slaves often fled to "maroon communities which were populated with former slaves along with local Native Americans that helped shelter the recently escaped.
 Subsequent treaties with Maroon communities suggest that these communities were a burden on South American and Caribbean plantations.
 While the inhumane working conditions coupled with slave revolts in the Caribbean Islands and Brazilian plantations called for the increased imports of African slaves, in the colonies many plantation owners recognized their ability to maintain a generation of slaves for the economic benefit of allowing natural reproduction to increase the population.
 This led to the following generations of the enslaved population to be American born.

+Slave rebellions

+Colonial slave rebellions before 1776, or before 1801 for Louisiana, include: